sumukhbarve/SurfyU/README.md

-Nanoscope is a social news hub, inspired by reddit, built with meteor.
+SurfyU was previously known as Nanoscope.
+It is a social news hub, inspired by reddit, built with meteor.

 ### Blog post &mdash; [***Nanoscope: The Inspiration***](http://blog.crispq.com/2015/11/nanoscope-inspiration.html)